 Cape Woolamai boasts a network of trails catering to various preferences.
 Explore shorter options like the 1.6-kilometer route, perfect for a leisurely stroll, or challenge yourself with the 8.5-kilometer circuit encompassing the entire reserve.

-Looking for hikes and trails in Cape Woolamai Faunal Reserve or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Cape Woolamai Faunal Reserve?
+Try these trails with a similar difficulty grade.

 Favourite